missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In Missouri?

 Parties that wish to locate an inmate currently incarcerated in a Missouri state prison may do so using the online offender search website provided by the Missouri Department of Corrections.
-Through this website, interested parties can perform searches for inmates by providing the inmate’s DOC ID number or the inmate’s first and last names.
+Through this website, interested parties can search for inmates by providing the inmate’s DOC ID number or the inmate’s first and last names.
 It should be noted that information on certain inmates may not be available via this website.
 Any information excluded is done at the discretion of the state’s Department of Corrections.

+Queries related to information obtained through this website may be directed to the Department of Corrections’ Constituent Services Office via email.
 Alternatively, interested parties may locate individuals incarcerated in county or city jails by contacting the appropriate Sheriff’s office or police department.
 Some of these counties/cities also provide members of the public with online tools to locate these inmates.
 For example:

 • The St. Louis City Police Department provides members of the public with a name-based online inmate locator tool, which may be used to find individuals incarcerated in the City of St. Louis Division of Corrections.